fdazen/fda-documentation/sources_of_business.md

-#**Sources of Business**

-Sources of Business track the origin of reservations.
-You can report on these sources to find out where people come to know about your property, or to check the production level for each channel.
 Each reservation that automatically interfaces with your PMS comes with a _source tag_ that your system will pick up and store: you will need to organize these incoming sources via the set up of automatic rules that the system will follow.
 Before starting configuring those up, let's explore some system terminology that will come useful during the set up: